 Binissalem has many fine 18th-century buildings, but the most iconic is the 15th-century Gothic church of Santa Maria de Robines.
 It’s located in the Plaza de la Iglesa square, where you can also shop at the weekly Friday market.
 Many local artists work in the town, so there are good opportunities to buy souvenirs such as paintings, stonework, textiles and ceramics.
 The city also has a good selection of restaurants serving tapas and local food.
 Try for example.
 Restaurante Celler Sa Vinya.

-Located 11 km from Binissalem, this classic Spanish finca (country villa) features large outdoor areas including dining and seating areas and a pool.
+Located 11 km from Binissalem, this classic Spanish Finca (country villa) features large outdoor areas including dining and seating areas as well as a pool.
 You can grill or make paella over the fireplace, and from the round terrace, surrounded by eucalyptus trees and palm trees, you can enjoy views of the mountain, Puig Major, and the beautiful mountain massifs.
 Hiking in the beautiful Tramuntana Mountains is a must when staying in this holiday home.
 See more pictures and read more about the holiday home

 5. Ses Salines – famous salt and beautiful nature

 Around the port town of Colònia de Sant Jordi, you’ll find the best beaches and water sports facilities.
-From the town, you can also take a trip to Cabrera Island, a protected nature reserve with a natural harbour, good bathing waters, unspoilt scenery and a wealth of wildlife.
+From the town, you can also take a trip to Cabrera Island, a protected nature reserve with a natural harbor, good bathing waters, uunspoiledscenery and a wealth of wildlife.
 The island and area are good for bird watching.

 On the outskirts of Ses Salines you’ll find Botanicactus, one of Europe’s largest botanical gardens with around 1000 plant species, including lots of different cacti.
 Also visit the lighthouse at Mallorca’s southernmost point, Cap se Salines,